DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 Now as an assistant headteacher Paul is clear on the next role he would want to undertake: “My long-term plan is to go into headship, but do not want to rush this.
 I want to be able to experience a range of different areas in schools to ensure that I am fully prepared for the challenges that a headship role will bring.”

 As you progress as a teacher, so will your salary - in fact, the average salary of leadership group teachers is £58,881.
 However, it’s not the salary that motivates Paul but to ensure that pupils succeed in life:  “I feel fortunate to be on the leadership salary, but I don’t do the job for the money – for me it’s about supporting students as a teacher and leader and making sure they achieve their full potential.”
+}

+section{
 ##Leaping to head of department

-**Jon Simons, head of department**
+###Jon Simons, head of department

-Jon hasn't looked back since starting his teaching career - he was head of year 18 months after qualifying as a teacher, and a year later he was promoted to head of department.
-Find out how the support and guidance you get as a teacher can help you progress.
+<p class="lead">Jon hasn't looked back since starting his teaching career - he was head of year 18 months after qualifying as a teacher, and a year later he was promoted to head of department.
+Find out how the support and guidance you get as a teacher can help you progress.</p>

-Read Jon’s story
+####Full story

-###Full story:

 After six years of working in the world of recruitment consultancy, Jon felt it was time for a new career.
 Determined to embark on a path where he could channel his passion into helping others, Jon started to investigate a career in teaching.